 - Providing reports on productivity and other performance indicators to management

-Based on the responsibility listing above, it is clear that the role of line manager plays an important part in the overall organizational performance.
-A good manager is actively involved with his/her team members providing support, offering encouragement and delivering positive and constructive feedback on a daily basis.
-Line Managers directly influence employee satisfaction and engagement, and as a result, organizational productivity and even customer satisfaction.
+Based on the responsibility listing above, it is clear that the line manager plays an important part in the overall organizational performance.
+A good manager is actively involved with his/her team members, providing support, offering encouragement, and delivering positive and constructive feedback on a daily basis.
+Line managers directly influence employee satisfaction and engagement and, as a result, organizational productivity and even customer satisfaction.

 Talent development is a key priority for any organization, and line managers wield large control over the identification, development, and promotion of talented professionals on their teams.
 Often, the next generation of line managers emerges from these teams.

 There are a variety of stress points and challenges for a typical line manager.
 These include:

 - Significant responsibility for overall operations, often with limited resources

 - A trend to increase the line manager's span of control.
 Instead of six to eight direct reports, line managers often have much larger teams.
 The larger the team, the more difficult it is to provide timely and effective coaching and development support